Lumberscout/Documents/whitepaper.md

 Towards this purpose a Swiss Foundation or Swiss LLC will be created that connects DAO governance to Lumberscout.
 Such connection might not be ideal when we are aiming for complete decentralization.
 However, such a layer is vital for protecting our users from unforeseeable regulatory hazards.

-Roadmap to consensus.
-The final charter of the DAO and its immutable policies will be formalised within 3 years of the token sale.
-By this time, most essential business functions of the app will have made it through the rigorous testing period.

 **Roadmap**